friedger/AppDF/specification/appds_spec_2_1.md

 </table>

 ##### Notes:
-1. Amazon doesn't have one field for application rating but uses several parameters (nudity, violation, etc)
+1. Amazon doesn't have one field for application rating but uses "Child Directed" (Yes, No) to indictate that the app is directed to children under 13.
-2. Opera doesn't support content rating (except "Is Adult?" question)
+2. Opera doesn't support content rating (except "Is Adult?" question).
-3. Samsung uses minimum age parameter along with several other attributes that define application rating according to the standard certification systems (PEGI, ESRB, etc)
+3. Samsung uses minimum age parameter along with several other attributes that define application rating according to the standard certification systems (PEGI, ESRB, etc).

 #### content-description/rating-certificates/rating-certificate
 Optional.